bbc/RadioVisDemo/README.md

 ## Introduction

-RadioVISDemo is a demonstration application for RadioDNS and RadioVIS.
+RadioVisDemo is a demonstration application for RadioDNS and RadioVIS.
 RadioVIS is the visualisation protocol that forms part of the RadioDNS suite of application protocols.
 The software follows RadioDNS Technical Specification v0.6 and RadioVIS Technical Specification V1.0.0.